Is Satan a real figure or not?

 There are two powerful weapons for fighting demonic influence.
 They must be used together.

 (1) Hate for sin.
-For a while a believer can 'enjoy' his sin.
-That is, he can avoid paying attention to the consequences for his sin.
-But his faithful Father will increase its pain until he is broken and will again seek release.
-This willingness to change is powerless without an accompanying hope.
+For a while, a believer can ‘enjoy’ his sin, meaning he can ignore the consequences.
+But his faithful Father will increase its pain until he is broken and seeks release again.
+This willingness to change is useless without hope.

 (2) Hope.
-God is quite able to send hope to the convicted sinner.
-Hope breaks through past failures and again brings the possibility for God to help him change.
+God is fully able to send hope to the convicted sinner.
+Hope breaks through past failures and again presents the possibility for God to help him change.

 How does it work?
-Pride keeps light from the soul.
-When a believer humbles himself, then light again can enter.
-Lies can only exist in the darkness.
+Pride blocks light from the soul.
+When a believer humbles himself, then light can enter again.
+Lies can only exist in darkness.
+“If indeed you continue in the faith firmly established and steadfast, and not moved away from the hope of the gospel that you have heard” (Colossians 1:23).

-Once the light breaks into the darkness, the lies are exposed and lose their power.
-The light consists of God's promises in His Word.
-The believer of course needs to respond to this light or he will fall into worse sin.
-This is the reason it is important for other believers to be praying for him.
+Once the light breaks into darkness, the lies are exposed and lose their power.
+The light is made up of God’s promises in His Word.
+The believer, of course, needs to respond to this light or fall into worse sin.
+That’s why it’s important for other believers to be praying for him.

-2) Capturing our thoughts by the truth of God's Word
+1) Repent and confess to correct our wrong living.
+2) Capturing our thoughts through the truth of God‘s Word.

 Things I have learned about the occult: